kmatic/personal-website/README.md

 ## Reflection

 Gatsby was chosen for static-site generation.
 This is my very first portfolio website and I took great inspiration in building it.
 With this project I made sure to create a set of global css styles and variables that would help in reducing redundancy in my styled components.
 This also helped in the general layout of the webpage which is something I have neglected in previous projects.
 This would also prove beneficial when designing for responsiveness later on.
 GraphQL was used to query for data obtained in the filesystem (MDX & png format).
 This was then used to populate data in the projects cards which will provide ease in future updates.
+This project is also the first time I have taken the result of lighthouse audit and worked to improve them.
+I improved performance by self-hosting fonts, corrected below standard contrast ratios, and added an SEO component.
+I also added a web manifest and a service worker for PWA standards.

 ## Running locally